Drumich/EDIBO/HW/README.md

-Use CSV instead of XML if possible.
+Use CSV instead of XML if possible because it's better supported.

+Initialize the library in python :
+import pandas as pd